fleetdm/fleet/handbook/growth.md

 At Fleet, our voice and tone should be clear, simple, friendly, and inspiring - like [Mr. Rogers](https://en.wikipedia.org/wiki/Fred_Rogers) who had a deep understanding of these communication values.

-Consider the examples below.
-What would Mr Rogers say?
+Consider the example tweets below.
+What would Mr. Rogers say?

 > *Distributed workforces aren’t going anywhere anytime soon. **It’s past time** to **start engaging meaningfully** with your **workforce** and **getting them** to work with your security team instead of around them.*